3mdeb/news-and-ideas/blog/content/post/2021-12-10-fobnail_2nd_phase.md

 It is also worth paying attention to the provided code that allows you to use this implementation in isolation from the hardware layer - without using the USB standard.
 This will allow you to work on CHARRA functionality in the future without the need for hardware.
-In the future, this project will be developed, which will also be presented in subsequent blog posts.
+Future development of this project will be presented in subsequent blog posts.

 If you think we can help in improving the security of your firmware or you looking for someone who can boost your product by leveraging advanced features